 - a.
-It is classified as held for trading, i.e. it is: - (i) acquired or incurred principally for the purpose of selling or repurchasing it in the near term; - (ii) part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short-term profit taking; or b.
+It is classified as held for trading, i.e. it is: - (i) acquired or incurred principally for the purpose of selling or repurchasing it in the near term; - (ii) part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short-term profit taking; or - (iii) a derivative (except for a derivative that is a designated and effective hedging instrument) - b.
 Upon initial recognition it is designated by the entity as "at fair value through profit or loss" (FVTPL).
 An entity may use this designation only when doing so results in more relevant information (i.e. it eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities and their gains and losses on different basis; or a group of financial assets and/or financial liabilities is both managed and its performance is evaluated on a fair value basis; or if the instrument contains one or more embedded derivatives.